 Consider this hypothetical situation.

 Something very precious was in a building.
 Building was being guarded by a guard who was responsible for the safety of precious item.
-A thief using his intelligence and luck stole that precious item from building.
-At a later stage, thief was caught but he claims that only security guard can be prosecuted for theft, in fact he demands that his act should be rewarded as a skill.
+A thief using his intelligence and luck to stole that precious item from building.
+At a later stage, thief was caught but he claims that only security guard can be prosecuted for theft, in fact he demanded that his act should be rewarded as a skill.